alecholmes/tdiff/README.md

 - Flag for verbose output (IN PROGRESS).
 - Unit tests.
 - Investigate: Correctly dealing with stdlib packages.
-- Investigate: Is it possible to use a library instead of shelling out to `go list`?
 - Investigate: Enumerate potential edge cases.
     - Could internal or test packages cause problems?
 - Investigate: Use kingpin instead of flag library?
 Alternatively, it is nice to not have third party dependencies.